-This domain covers a podiatric surgeon's responsibility to protect patients, others and the environment from harm.
-Podiatric surgeons are directly responsible for quality assurance, quality improvement and managing and responding to the risks inherent in podiatric surgery.
-It also addresses their responsibility for providing safe, effective and high-quality professional services to patients and other service users.
+This domain covers a podiatrist's responsibility to protect patients, others and the environment from harm.
+Podiatrists are directly responsible for quality assurance, quality improvement and managing and responding to the risks inherent in podiatry practice.
+This domain also addresses their responsibility for providing safe, effective and high-quality professional services to patients and other service users.

-Key capabilities - registered podiatric surgeons are able to: Enabling components - registered podiatric surgeons are able to: 5.1 Practise podiatric surgery safely Apply principles of quality assurance and quality improvement to enhance the safety and quality of practice, including the safe and effective use of pharmaceutical products.
-Identify risks and implement effective and appropriate risk management systems and procedures. c.
-Identify recognised complications of the surgical procedures being undertaken and take active steps to minimise the risk of these occurring. d.
+Key capabilities - registered podiatrists are able to: Enabling components - registered podiatrists are able to: 5.1 Practise podiatry safely Apply principles of quality assurance and quality improvement to enhance the safety and quality of practice, including the safe and effective use of pharmaceutical products.
+Identify risks and implement effective and appropriate risk management systems and procedures.
 Recognise, report on and manage adverse events or near misses and their consequences, and relevant contributing factors, and implement learnings and/or changes to practice as a result.
 5.2 Protect and enhance patient safety Comply with infection prevention and control and sterilisation guidelines and requirements to provide a safe clinical environment. b.
 Identify and manage risk of infection, including during aseptic procedures. c.
 Manage and dispose of clinical waste in line with appropriate regulation and procedures. d.
 Review, communicate, record and manage patient information accurately, consistent with health service protocols, procedures, legislative and regulatory requirements for maintaining patient records.
 Contribute to the improvement of policies and procedures for safe practice in the workplace, including the safe and effective use of pharmaceutical products. f.
 Comply with legal obligations to make notifications about other health practitioners and registered students when there are sufficient grounds to do so.
-5.3 Implement quality assurance processes prior to providing treatment to patients Consider any precautions and contraindications prior to providing treatment (including surgery) to manage and mitigate any risks that may arise. b.
+5.3 Implement quality assurance processes prior to providing treatment to patients Consider any precautions and contraindications prior to providing treatment to manage and mitigate any risks that may arise. b.
 Check and confirm that all equipment is in good order and condition.
-Identify and take action to address risks associated with any equipment that is in an unacceptable condition.
-5.4 Actively participate in audit and review processes Document effective audit trails and continual improvement processes. b.
-Understand and use audit and review processes and the outcomes of audits and reviews to:
+Identify and take action to address risks associated with any equipment that is in an unacceptable condition. c.
+Apply understanding of audit and review principles, including quality control and quality assurance. d.
+Document effective audit trails and continual improvement processes.
+5.4 Maintain safety of the workplace and associated environments Identify safety hazards in the workplace and respond to incidents in a timely and appropriate manner, in line with relevant work health and safety policies, protocols and procedures.